thisMatter.comEconomics

 The Tax Incidence on Labor

-However, when workers offer valuable skills, they are generally much more highly compensated because there is more competition for their abilities and services.
+However, workers with valuable skills are more highly compensated because there is more competition for their abilities and services.
 Thus, highly compensated individuals bear less of the burden of the payroll tax than the employers.
-Hence, the tax incidence of the payroll tax falls more heavily on low income workers than on higher income workers.
+The overall effect is that the tax incidence of the payroll tax falls more heavily on lower income workers than on higher income workers.

 Personal Income Taxes

-Since personal income taxes directly reduce disposable income, the taxpayer bears most of the burden of personal income taxes, although retail sellers and others selling directly to consumers will bear some of the burden in reduced sales.
+Most people must earn an income to live, so most taxpayers bear most of the burden of personal income taxes, although retail sellers and others selling directly to consumers will bear some of the burden in reduced sales, since personal disposable income is reduced by income taxes.

 Corporate Income Taxes

-Generally, corporations competing in a competitive market are price takers, so the prices that they can charge are determined by the market.
-So unless the corporate income tax is assessed on every market participant equally, the corporation generally bears the burden of the income tax.
-However, corporations with monopoly power are price setters, which allows them to pass most of the cost of taxes to consumers.
+Corporations competing in a competitive market are price takers: their prices are determined by the market.
+Hence, corporations selling products or services in a competitive marketplace bear the burden of the income tax.
+However, corporations with monopoly power are price setters, allowing them to pass most of the cost of taxes onto consumers.

 Luxury Taxes